 On 10 September, 2015, The European Parliament adopted a resolution with regard to the convictions of Oleg Sentsov, Aleksander Kolchenko and Eston Kohver, calling on Russia to release them immediately.
 “Parliament strongly condemns the blatant violation of the territorial integrity of Ukraine and Estonia through the illegal kidnapping of citizens of both countries so that they could be charged before a Russian court”, – the resolution reads.

-The Open Dialog Foundation considers that the convictions of Oleg Sentsov and Aleksander Kolchenko are further evidence of the lack of justice in Russia.
-The courts and law enforcement agencies are part of the state's oppressive machinery.
+The Open Dialogue Foundation considers that the convictions of Oleg Sentsov and Aleksander Kolchenko are further evidence of the lack of justice in Russia.
+The courts and law enforcement agencies are part of the state’s oppressive machinery.
 These sentencesare a signal to all the liberal and democratic forces in the country that the government is ready to suppress any dissent in the most cruel way.

 The convictions of Oleg Sentsov and Aleksander Kolchenko are further evidence of the lack of justice in Russia.
 The courts and law enforcement agencies are part of the state’s oppressive machinery.

 It is also a signal to the countries of the West, which stood up for Ukrainian political prisoners, that Moscow is not going to heed the position of the countries of the civilised world or respect the existing international legal norms.
 Earlier, on trumped-up criminal charges, an Estonian citizen, Eston Kohver was sentenced to 15 years’ imprisonment in Russia.
 There is no doubt that a conviction also awaits another famous Ukrainian political prisoner in Russia – Nadiya Savchenko.

 Russia, like a terrorist, takes hostages in order to have additional leverage in international negotiations, in which it acts only from a position of strength using blackmail.